 Prior efforts to eradicate the monkeys, which are considered an invasive species on Angaur, have all failed.
-In 2010, a project to sterilize the macaques had little impact on the population, due to the large number of elusive monkeys living in the jungles.
+In 2010, a project to sterilize the macaques had little impact on the population.
+Monkeys which were kept by residents as pets were successfully sterilized, but the much larger population of wild monkeys living in the dense jungles continued to breed.
 In the years before Governor Suzuky took office, a bounty was instituted by the State to lower the number of macaques on the island.
 However, Governor Suzuky, who opposes the idea of a bounty, ended it.
 The Governor, who says that his own papaya plantation is often raided, believes that the monkey population in town has to be controlled, but not by a bounty.

 “When everyone is competing for the dollar, they will shoot the monkeys that are in the sanctuary,” he said.
 “They will shoot any monkey that is easy to shoot.”
 Instead, the Governor plans to use State employees to keep the population low in town as part of their scope of work, who will hunt monkeys near people’s homes but not elsewhere on the island.

 Because of this long history of hunting the monkeys, Governor Suzuky said that, in addition to designating land for a seclusion zone and drawing the monkeys into this zone, a third phase of the sanctuary-construction project is getting the monkeys to trust people again.